Methodology

 PISA does not administer a single test to all students.
 Instead, students receive booklets containing different combinations of test items.
 To account for this design, PISA uses plausible values – a set of imputed values that represent the range of abilities a student might have demonstrated had they taken the full assessment (OECD, 2009).

-Note: The current implementation uses the first plausible value for each domain for simplicity.
-Full analyses should use all plausible values and combine results using Rubin's rules (Rubin, 1987).
+Note: The learningtower R package provides only the first plausible value (PV1) for each domain, and EduStrat therefore uses PV1 throughout.
+Full publication-grade analyses should use all plausible values (5 in earlier cycles, 10 from PISA 2015 onward) and combine results using Rubin's rules (Rubin, 1987).
+See OECD guidance on analysing the PISA database.

 Achievement scores are scaled to have an international mean of 500 and standard deviation of 100 in the first assessment cycle when a domain was the major focus.